TeachingOW/CPP-F25/problems/Assignment2.md

     // You need to compare red with red, green with green and blue with blue if startColor == fillColor:
             return
-    create a deque and add (startX, startY) to it create a 2D array `visited` of size (MAX_SIZE, MAX_SIZE) initialized to false mark (startX, startY) as visited
+    create an queue and add (startX, startY) to it create a 2D array `visited` of size (MAX_SIZE, MAX_SIZE) initialized to false mark (startX, startY) as visited
-    while deque is not empty:
+    while the queue is not empty:
-        (x, y) = remove the first element from the deque mark visited[x][y] to true
+        (x, y) = remove the first element from the queue mark visited[x][y] to true
         if image.get_pixel(x, y) == startColor:
             image.set_pixel(x, y, fillColor)
-            for each neighbor (nx, ny) of (x, y): if nx and ny are within image bounds and not visited[nx][ny]: add (nx, ny) to the deque
+            for each neighbor (nx, ny) of (x, y): if nx and ny are within image bounds and not visited[nx][ny]: add (nx, ny) to the queue
                     mark (nx, ny) as visited
 ```